two-torial/two-torial/docs/snippets/sega/common/data_bad.md

     If your data looks like the third example:

-    - Create an `App` folder and move all files and folders from the image inside of it.
+    - Create an `App` folder and move all files and folders from the image inside of it
-    - Create empty folders named `amfs`, `Option` and `AppData` next to the `App` folder.
+    - Create empty folders named `amfs`, `Option` and `AppData` next to the `App` folder

     If extra directories or files are still present (executables, scripts, etc.), **remove them**.